 A modest man who enjoyed his work and sought to make a difference, Allan was quoted in a March 7, 1989 article in the Noblesville Ledger, stating: “I would like to be remembered for making an improvement in the community and making it a better place to live.”

-He remained active at both Weihe Engineers and Weihe Construction, even past his retirement, until his health no longer allowed him to do so.
+He remained active at Weihe Engineers, even past his retirement, until his health no longer allowed him to do so.
 Allan retired from Weihe Engineers in 2010 after 50 years as President.
 He was wonderful example of a Christian servant leader and we are committed to continuing his legacy at Weihe Engineers.